Review and sign transactions from a single secure screen with Ledger Flex™

 Desktop Bitcoin wallets: installed on your computer

 Desktop Bitcoin wallets are the most common type of crypto software wallet.
-They are simply software you install on your desktop computer, similar to how you install mobile wallets on your mobile phone.
+They are simply the software you install on your desktop computer, similar to how you install mobile wallets on your mobile phone.
 Desktop Bitcoin wallets store your private keys within the wallet’s interface on the host device, aka your desktop or laptop.
 This poses a risk, as your internet-connected device is always vulnerable to spyware and malware.

 Mobile Bitcoin wallets: apps installed on your phone